A Philosophical Journey and a Spiritual Manual

 For those who have already read the book and feel they may have missed or overlooked key elements, we offer a full index with elaborations on all the metaphors, symbols, hidden meanings, and philosophical references embedded in the text.
 This index can be accessed at: Annotations.

-As of August 2025: Tales from the Mountain will be available in Hebrew.
+As of August 2025: Tales from the Mountain will be available in Hebrew on the below platforms.
 Translations into English and French are tentatively scheduled for release in 2026.